mmiranda222/.statsuite/content/configurations/localisation.md

 > Introduced in [October 7, 2020 Release .Stat Suite JS 5.4.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#october-7-2020)

 1) Each locale has one **default**, application-independent and tenantless language version of all static UI element labels/texts.
-   They are stored in the corresponding `<locale>.json` file in the `./data/[dev|prod]>/i18n/` folder of the [config repo](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config).
+   They are stored in the corresponding `<locale>.json` file in the `./i18n/` folder of the [config repo](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config).
    The file contains the complete list of keys and their corresponding localised values (e.g. `"de.search.topics.browse": "Browse by"`).
-   One single localised file contains all translations for **both .Stat DE and .Stat DLM** UI elements (since [November 30, 2020 Release .Stat Suite JS 6.1.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#november-30-2020)).
-For ease of readibility, they are dinamically listed first by alphabetically DE used elements, then by DLM used elements in a second alphabetic order.
+   One single localised file contains all translations for **.Stat DE, .Stat DLM** UI elements (since [November 30, 2020 Release .Stat Suite JS 6.1.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#november-30-2020)) and **.Stat DV** (since [ADD NEW RELEASE DATE])).
+For ease of readibility, they are dinamically listed first by alphabetically DE used elements, then by DLM used elements in a second alphabetic order and finaly by DV used elements.

-2) If an application tenant needs an **alternative** localised value that is different from the default, then this value can be entered in the corresponding `<locale>.json` file in the `./data/[dev|prod]/configs/<tenant>/<app>/i18n/` folder of the [config repo](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config).
+2) If an application tenant needs an **alternative** localised value that is different from the default, then this value can be entered in the corresponding `<locale>.json` file in the `./configs/<tenant>/<app>/i18n/` folder of the [config repo](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config).
    The file contains only those keys and their corresponding localised values (e.g. `"de.search.topics.browse": "Select a"`) that should be used to overwrite the above mentioned default values.

 3) The `dotstatsuite-config` service is responsible for serving these (default and alternative) `<locale>.json` files to the consuming applications.